hagt/ada.github.io/ontology/README.md

 ### Encoding

-The AdA ontology is encoded as OWL ontology using the Resource Description Framework (RDF) and RDF schema.
+The AdA filmontology is encoded as OWL ontology using the Resource Description Framework (RDF) and RDF schema.
 RDF is a graph data model, statements are formulated as in the form of *subject*, *predicate*, *object* (RDF triples).

 [![Image RDF graph](rdf_graph.png "RDF graph")](rdf_graph.png)

 ### Online Access

-We provide a browsable online version of the AdA ontology.
+We provide a browsable online version of the AdA filmontology.
 Each entry of the ontology can be accessed by retrieving the respective URI of the term.
 The [eMAEX annotation method](http://ada.filmontology.org/resource/2020/03/17/eMAEXannotationMethod) resource can be used as an entry point.
 More examples are listed below:

 | Annotation Level | [Camera](http://ada.filmontology.org/resource/2020/03/17/AnnotationLevel/Camera)|
 | Annotation Level | [Acoustics](http://ada.filmontology.org/resource/2020/03/17/AnnotationLevel/Acoustics)|